The Best Countries for Education in the World in…

 - Reading: China, Singapore, Estonia, Canada, Finland, Ireland, South Korea, Poland, New Zealand, and Sweden.

 On the other side, if we consider the Webometrics university rankings, the figure is distinct.
-The top 10 is the USA, the UK, China, Germany, Canada, Australia, Italy, Spain, France, and Japan.
-Together, these countries have 76% of the most renowned universities in the world.
+The top 10 are the USA, the UK, China, Germany, Canada, Australia, Italy, Spain, France, and Japan.
+Together, these countries have the vast majority (76%) of the most renowned universities in the world.

 The other two rankings, the Cost of Living Index from Numbeo and the Human Capital Index from the World Economic Forum, also have quite distinct results.